nicoserrano/Kickstarter-Analysis/README.md

 More specifically, we then came up with one last line graph **(Exhibit 3: Outcomes (count) based on Goals)**, which showed that the amount of successful campaigns was considerable higher in the *$1,000 to $4,999* interval.
 Allowing us to conclude that Louise should consider for sure coming up with a campaign goal within the range of $0 to no more than $15,000, but more specifically, it should be in the range of $1,000 to $4,999 as data shows this happens to be the sweet spot where campaigns have succeeded the most.

 ### Dataset Limitations
 Moreover, the dataset limitation we encountered was that the data was a bit too old.
 If we wanted to suggest Louis to take a certain course of action after analyzing the kickstarter data we were given, we would want to include some more data past 2017.
 This way, we could make a better recommendation.
-Out of the 4,114 campaigns we had 3,037 were from the US and 603 were from Great Britain.
-If we woulnd have wanted to help Louis come up with a play fundraising campaign in Great Britain we would have appreciated a larger dataset.
+Additionally, out of the 4,114 campaigns we had 3,037 were from the US and 603 were from Great Britain.
+If we would have wanted to help Louis come up with a play fundraising campaign in Great Britain we would have appreciated a larger dataset.
 Other than that, the data was clean and straight forward.
 It had all of the information we could have wanted for kickstarter campaigns.

+###